rackerlabs/technical-blog/_posts/2015-02-12-i-loved-pytennessee.md

 People were astounded to see this in action.
 [Brian J. Geiger](https://twitter.com/thefoodgeek) from the Center for Open Science was eager to see this for their team and is making me think hard about how multi user notebook servers can be set up.
 [Carol Willing](https://twitter.com/WillingCarol) professed her love of tmpnb.org for making zero-to-lets-go with workshops be near 0 seconds.

+Additionally, several people came up to me to exclaim their excitement for [the cloudpipe project](https://github.com/cloudpipe) and bemoan the loss of PiCloud.
+There is definite excitement for an open source version to come online.
+It makes me hopeful CloudPipe can build a great community.
+All the current services propping up are making me wonder if PiCloud was just too early for its time.
+Another hypothesis is that charging margins for compute on top of cloud services is mighty difficult if you're not the hosting provider itself or running it on your own infrastructure.

-In addition to that, people asked if I could help them debug their Docker setups.
+In addition to all that, people asked if I could help them debug their Docker setups.
 I'm always game for some helping.
 It's fun!

-<blockquote class="twitter-tweet" lang="en"><p>“It was only a year ago people were saying don’t use Docker in production.
-Should be enterprise ready now.” -<a href="https://twitter.com/rgbkrk">@rgbkrk</a> <a href="https://twitter.com/hashtag/pytn2015?src=hash">#pytn2015</a></p>&mdash; Mike Perez (@Thingee) <a href="https://twitter.com/Thingee/status/564089026312159232">February 7, 2015</a></blockquote>
-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-One tweet really hit my feels, since it really got at why I was *so* excited to talk about building services with Docker and Python:
+There were some fun tweets during and afterward, but one tweet really summed it up:

 <blockquote class="twitter-tweet" lang="en"><p>Reading through tmpnb code after <a href="https://twitter.com/rgbkrk">@rgbkrk</a>&#39;s talk <a href="https://twitter.com/PyTennessee">@PyTennessee</a>.
 I&#39;m impressed how simple python+docker made creating such an amazing service!</p>&mdash; sciurus (@sciurus) <a href="https://twitter.com/sciurus/status/564100686888337411">February 7, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Containers are such a wonderful building block and Docker provides a great API to build **really interesting** systems.
+It really got at why I was *so* excited to talk about building services with Docker and Python. :) Containers are such a wonderful building block and Docker provides a great API to build **really interesting** systems.
 As we see this space get built out further, we'll see all sorts of interesting applications come out.

 ## The Glorious Food